yundai09/TMA-QDA-workshop/modules/qda/_posts/2000-01-01-grounded-theory-approach.md

 ### Coding and analysis

-We begin with close reading of texts and proceeds with analysis in stages.

-We follow Deterding and Waters (2021) and Creswell (2007, p.
+We begin with close reading of texts and follow Deterding and Waters (2021) and Creswell (2007, p.
 148-158, 160-163) to code and analyze our documents in this workshop.

+The goal of coding is to reduce the data into themes.

 <br>

 #### Open coding

-Researchers begin with open coding to form major categories of information about the phenomenon being studied.
+We begin with open coding to form major categories of information about the phenomenon being studied.
 We use index codes for data reduction and retrieval.

 <br>